pupilfirst/wd101-scripts/introduction/how-to-get-help/revised-community-guideline/README.md

 5.**User-Focused Design**: Learn about UI/UX and design principles and understant the importance of catering intelligent user interfaces.
 6. **Security and Ethical Awareness** : Learn about security measures, prioritizing data privacy, and adhere to ethical standards while showcasing professionalism and accountability.

+_Here is a [reference link](https://www.ugc.gov.in/e-book/locf/mobile/index.html#p=7), go to page number 6 to read more about graduate attributes._

 ## Behavioral Rules and Standards